miqueasmd/miqueasmd/README.md

 ## 📈 Goals for 2025
 - Complete Ironhack's Data Analysis and Machine Learning course.
+- Start Computer Science and Engineering studies at the University of the People (UoPeople) in September 2025.
 - Obtain a remote data analyst position, ideally with an international team.

 ---